home

 Also:

-• The Berman Music Foundation was a sponsor of the Topeka Jazz Festival (1997-2002, 2004) and the Topeka Jazz Festival Academy (2002, 2004).
+• The Berman Music Foundation sponsored the Topeka Jazz Festival (1997-2002, 2004) and the Topeka Jazz Festival Academy (2002, 2004).
 Butch Berman was artistic director of the 2005 Topeka Jazz Festival.

 top